 Using the bases of Dimemas, a single communication model and resource management, further academic research has been performed, including processor scheduling, distributed file system and shared memory.

 Figure 1 represents how Dimemas can be used and the benefits of using the Dimemas environment for application analysis, development and tuning.
 These benefits are based in the possibility of not using a parallel machine to run the application to get the traces and the possibility to analyze different application choices without changing neither rerunning the application itself.

-Using Dimemas instrumentation libraries (VAMPIRTrace), the tracefile can be either obtained in a dedicated parallel machine or in a shared sequential machine.
-Instrumentation libraries only record the CPU time in between communications and the communications primitives, thus tracefile does not contain any contention due to network contention or processor preemption.
+The tracefile records the CPU time in between communications and the communications primitives, thus tracefile does not contain any contention due to network contention.
 With these records Dimemas will rebuild the application behavior, using the tracefile and the architectural parameters defined using a GUI.
 Per process CPU time is used as opposed to elapsed time.
 In this way, if a process suffers preemption during the instrumentation, Dimemas will not consider the preempted time and the predicted performance will approximate what would happen in a dedicated machine.
 The advantages and disadvantages of this mechanism follow:

 By using Dimemas, the need to perform runs on a dedicated parallel machine is minimized, and a single workstation can be used to obtain the traces.

 Analysis of application execution in non-existing machines performed using the architectural parameters and the traces obtained in the workstation.

 Although the instrumentation, the model and the parameters are not ideal, the quality of the prediction is really good taking into account the cost savings.